Meghan Rogers

 You control how much time you set, but if you’re looking for a guideline, maybe start with 30 minutes.
 Here’s an online timer if you need one.

-This approach may work for a lot of people–including you–but it wasn’t enough to keep me motivated.
+This approach may work for a lot of people–including you–but in the past, it wasn’t enough to keep me motivated.
 I needed to see some sign of success in order to keep going.
-I’m a goal-oriented person, so it isn’t enough for me to just have dedicated writing time.
-I need to be working for something.
+I needed to be working for something.

-So instead of just writing with a timer, I add some word count goal-oriented checkpoints along the way.
-This helps me keep my draft moving.
+So instead of just writing with a timer, I added some word count goal-oriented checkpoints along the way.
+This helped me keep my draft moving.

 This technique won’t be for every one, but if you want to give it a shot, here’s how it breaks down: